-22 Amazing Banff Hikes You Can Tackle Without a Car
+22 Hikes in Banff You Can Tackle Without a Car

 The Canadian Rockies boast some of the most beautiful hiking trails in the world.
 Fortunately, you can reach many Banff hikes without a car by using the public bus system, shuttles, or even by walking from town.
 While you may not be able to access every trail in the park, you also won’t be short of options.

 From family-friendly walks to steep scree slopes and scrambles, there is a hike for everyone and every mode of transportation to complete your car-free trip to Banff.
-We’ve compiled some of our favourite trails around Banff, Lake Louise, and neighbouring Canmore with notes on how to access each without a rental car.
+We’ve compiled some of our favorite trails around Banff, Lake Louise, and neighboring Canmore, with notes on how to access each without a rental car.
 Familiarize yourself with the buses before setting out, and then lace up your hiking boots for an astounding adventure.
 Happy trails!

 Easy Banff Hikes Without A Car